PLNU Incoming Freshmen Merit Scholarships

-**For transfer students who have completed 16 or more units at another college or university.
-Transfer students who will have completed fewer than 16 units at another college or university at the time they enroll at PLNU are not eligible for transfer merit aid.
+**For transfer students who have completed 16 or more units at another college or university after graduating high school.
+Transfer students who will have completed fewer than 16 units at another college or university at the time they begin classes at PLNU are not eligible for transfer merit aid.
 However, incoming freshmen merit aid (with the same requirements) is available.

 Students are able to qualify for a Provost’s, Trustee’s or President’s Scholarships throughout the entire application process.
 That means that students are able to submit SAT/ACT scores through their last offering (June) and final high school transcripts and still receive the award for which they qualify.
 The University Honors Scholarship, as a competitive award, is only awarded in February.
 All students who quality for President’s Scholarships by February 1 will be considered for the University Honors Scholarship.
 The University Honors Scholarship does not require a separate application, and are awarded based purely on academic merit.